raseels-repos/golang-saas-starter-kit/README.md

 development in the same single repository.
 We believe this for two main reasons:
 1. Lower barrier for and accelerate onboarding of new engineers developing the SaaS by making it easy for them to load a complete mental model of the codebase.
-2. Minimize potential bottlenecks and eliminate complexities of coordinating development across repositories, with potentially different teams responsible for the different repositories.
+2. Minimize cross project/team coordination

 Once the SaaS product has gained market traction and the core set of functionality has been identified to achieve product-market fit, the functionality could be re-written with a language that would improve user experience or